 The prevalences of metabolic syndrome (MetS) and vitamin D deficiency are increasing dramatically worldwide.
 MetS in itself is not a disease but is a major challenge because it can increase the risk of most non-communicable diseases.
-The beneficial effect of vitamin D on vitamin D supplementation on MetS components.
-Vitamin D can inhibit the protein expression of nuclear factor beta; improve arterial stiffness; decrease renin-angiotensin-aldosterone system activity, parathyroid hormone levels, inflammatory cytokines, 3-hydroxy-3-methylglutarylcoenzyme A (HMG-CoA)-reductase, and lanosterol 14 α-demethylase enzyme activity; increase the activity of lipoprotein lipase; alter gene expression in C2C12 cells; and improve phospholipid metabolism and mitochondrial oxidation.
+The beneficial effect of vitamin D on MetS components remains controversial, so the present review focused on the clinical effects of vitamin D supplementation on MetS components.
+Vitamin D can inhibit the protein expression of nuclear factor beta; improve arterial stiffness; decrease renin-angiotensin-aldosterone system activity, parathyroid hormone levels, inflammatory cytokines, 3-hydroxy-3-methylglutarylcoenzyme A (HMG-CoA)-reductase, and lanosterol 14 α -demethylase enzyme activity; increase the activity of lipoprotein lipase; alter gene expression in C2C12 cells; and improve phospholipid metabolism and mitochondrial oxidation.
 We tried to elucidate and analyze almost all evidence from randomized controlled trial studies of the efficacy of vitamin D supplementation in patients with MetS.
 The findings of the present study reported beneficial effects of vitamin D supplementation on mentioned factors.
-Vitamin D supplementation is recommended in people with vitamin D deficiency even if it has no considerable effect on most definitive conclusion about the effect of vitamin D supplementation on MetS components in patients without vitamin D deficiency.
+Vitamin D supplementation is recommended in people with vitamin D deficiency even if it has no considerable effect on most MetS factors.
+However, existing data from interventional studies are insufficient to reach a definitive conclusion about the effect of vitamin D supplementation on MetS components in patients without vitamin D deficiency.
 Thus, new clinical studies are needed to test the hypothesis that vitamin D supplementation could alleviate MetS components in patients with sufficient intake of vitamin D.